Highly Resilient Retaining Wall Utilizing Giken’s Implant Landslide Prevention Method

 Total Machine Weight: 11,420kg

-• Optimizing work efficiency for adjustable to various soil conditions and working conditions
+Optimizing work efficiency for adaptability to various soil conditions and working conditions

 Silent Piler (Crush Mode)